pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 1. Read Chapter 1 completely
 2. Customize the 365-year vision statement for your family
 3. Complete values assessment for all family members
-4. Schedule Family Council meeting to review and adopt Dynasty Manifesto
+4. Schedule Family Council meeting to review and adopt Legacy Manifesto

 **First Month:**
 1. Implement strategic frameworks in monthly planning